artikcloud/tutorial-java-deviceManagementLWM2MStarter/README.md

 }
 ```

-The LWM2M console `sample program` will output to screen when it receives the Task
+The connected LWM2M Client Simulator will also output to screen once it receives the Task.
+Here we see it has received a command to reboot and the /3/0/15 resource has changed

 ```
 $ ./akc_client -n -u coaps://coaps-api.artik.cloud:5686 -d yourdeviceid -t yourdevicetoken